Vancouver Island wedding venues

 • Noise curfews.
 Many outdoor and residential venues cut music early.
 Confirm before you book the DJ.

 • No rain plan.
 Even in August.
-Covered space or tent rental is worth it.
+Covered space or a tent is worth it.

 • Skimming the contract.
-Read cancellation, refund, and overtime terms in full before signing.
+Read cancellation, refund, and overtime terms in full.

 • Photos first?
 Waterfront, gardens, varied backdrops, great natural light.